How to Watch DVD Movies on Windows Media Player

 Optional: You may want to choose the section of a DVD to show in your PowerPoint presentation.
 You also have options to do this.
-Click the "Trim" icon on the top bar, this will open an Edit window similar to the screenshot below, where you'll split a part from the DVD movie as easy as selecting your video file, setting the clip range with a start time and end time and then clicking OK.
+Click the "Trim" icon on the top bar, this will open a window similar to the screenshot below, where you'll split a part from the DVD movie as easy as selecting your video file, setting the clip range with a start time and end time and then clicking OK.
 Some of other editing options are available for you to control your video further.

 Step 3: Convert DVD

 Finally, choose the local folder where you want the exported files saved through "Destination" option beneath the "Profile" drop-down menu.

 Now, hit the blue "Convert" button on the bottom to begin ripping DVD into PowerPoint friendly file format.
 The conversion process is displayed in the progress bar.
 The complete process could take a while depending on the number of files that you are converting and the speed of your computer and DVD drive.